UAE: Cheaper health insurance options to be introduced as coverage becomes mandatory

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-He said residents with Northern Emirates visas will benefit from the lower premiums due to the relatively cheaper healthcare costs in the region.
+The Insurance Meet event, which saw the participation of government entities and insurance companies, served as a training platform ahead of the implementation of the nationwide scheme.

-However, Maitra also mentioned that while residents will have access to hospitals in Dubai and Abu Dhabi, there could be restrictions on premium healthcare networks.
+While residents will have access to hospitals in Dubai and Abu Dhabi, there could be restrictions on premium healthcare networks, Maitra said.
 “Authorities are working to ensure that healthcare remains accessible and affordable across the country.”

+The mandatory insurance scheme comes as a relief for residents in the Northern Emirates, many of whom lack health coverage.

+“Value-based care is crucial for expat workers, and access to insurance will improve health outcomes, elevate healthcare services, and enhance the overall well-being in the community,” said Shanawani.

 ALSO READ: